WorldHealthOrganization/ddcc/input/pagecontent/functional_requirements_mapping.md

 layout: default
 title: Functional Requirements
 ---
-# DDCC: Vaccination Status requirements
+Functional requirements are documented in the <a href="https://www.who.int/publications/i/item/WHO-2019-nCoV-Digital_certificates-vaccination-2021.1">Digital Documentation of COVID-19 Certificates (DDCC): Vaccination Status (DDCC:VS) </a> and the Digital Documentation of COVID-19 Certificates (DDCC): Test Result (DDCC:TR, link forthcoming) Technical Specifications and Implementation Guidance.

-The following includes functional requirements for DDCC:VS, along with mappings to related requirements.
-As the Test Result guidance does not include the Continuity of Care scenario, there are fewer related requirements in this section.
+The following includes functional requirements for DDCC:VS and DDCC:TR, along with mappings to related requirements.
+As the Test Result guidance does not include the Continuity of Care scenario, there are fewer related requirements for the DDCC:VS Continuity of Care scenario.

-## DDCC:VS - Continuity of Care requirements
+### DDCC:VS - Continuity of Care requirements

 | Requirement ID|Functional requirement|VS001 Paper First |VS002 Offline Digital |VS003 Online Digital|Related requirement|
 | ---|---|---|---|---|---|